abpframework/abp/docs/en/UI/Angular/HTTP-Error-Handling.md

 ![custom-error-handler-toaster-message](images/custom-error-handler-toaster-message.jpg)

+### Notes

-**Note 1:** If your service cannot handle the error.
+- If your service cannot handle the error.
 Then ABP will check the next Error Service.
-**Note 2:** If none of the service handle the error.
+- If none of the service handle the error.
 Then basic confirmation message about the error will be shown to the user.
-**Note 3:** You can provide more than one service, with CUSTOM_ERROR_HANDLER injection token.
+- You can provide more than one service, with CUSTOM_ERROR_HANDLER injection token.
-**Note 4:** If you want your custom service to be evaluated (checked) earlier, set the priority variable high.
+- If you want your custom service to be evaluated (checked) earlier, set the priority variable high.